-Previous to APS, her roles have included 10 years in municipal government as City Manager of Eloy and Town Manager of Marana; and Manager of Community/Client Development for the Western Gateway Team, an AZ regional economic development group, serving five West Valley communities.
+Previous to APS, her roles have included nearly 10 years in municipal government as City Manager of Eloy and Town Manager of Marana and Manager of Community/Client Development for the Western Gateway Team, an AZ regional economic development group, serving five West Valley communities.

-Evelyn is a Certified Economic Developer (CEcD) and serves on the Boards of Directors for Casa Grande Regional Medical Center, Business Development Finance Corp., Casa Grande Elementary School Employee Benefits Trust, Arizona Town Hall, Friends of Public Radio-KJZZ, and chairs both the Central Arizona College Foundation and Central Arizona Regional Economic Development Foundation.
+Evelyn is a Certified Economic Developer (CEcD) and serves on the Boards of Directors for Access Arizona, the regional economic development organization; Banner Casa Grande Medical Center Advisory Board; Business Development Finance Corp.; Casa Grande Elementary School Employee Benefits Trust; Central Arizona College Foundation; Arizona Town Hall; and Friends of Public Radio-KJZZ.

 Evelyn received her Masters of City and Regional Planning from the University of California, Berkeley, and her undergraduate degree from the University of California, Santa Cruz.

 Evelyn and her husband, Jerry Stabley, reside in Casa Grande, Arizona.
 Their son Justin attends ASU Barrett Honors College and Cronkite School of Journalism.

 Jonathan C. Corwin, General Manager, Global Water Resources, Inc.